drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

   );
 ```

-5. Expand the Explorer tree to verify the dtaset and tables were created.
+5. Expand the Explorer tree to verify the dataset and tables were created.

 6. Now, load some data into the tables.